LuqiPan/LuqiPan.github.io/_posts/structure-and-interpretation-of-computer-programs/2014-05-14-sicp-chapter-1-building-abstractions-with-procedures.md

 - In mathematics we are usually concerned with declarative (what is) descriptions
 - In CS we are usually concerned with imperative (how to) descriptions

+####1.1.8 Procedures as Black-Box Abstractions

+- Each procedure accomplishes and identifiable task that can be used as a module in defining other procedures
+- Block structure: to make procedures local and make proper variables free

+###1.2 Procedures and the Processes They Generate

 ###Questions

 1. Is normal order vs applicative order same as lazy evaluation vs eager evaluation